openharmony/docs/en/application-dev/security/cryptoFramework-guidelines.md

   return {data : keyMaterial};
 }

-// Use the 3DES ECB to Generate a key from the existing data and encrypt and decrypt data using callback-based APIs. function test3DesEcb() {
+// Generate a 3DES ECB key from the existing data in callback mode. function test3DesEcb() {
   // Create a SymKeyGenerator instance. let symAlgName = '3DES192';